Jojo016/CoVECT/README.md

-﻿# cVECT
+﻿# CoVECT
-A collaborative Virtual Environment Creation Tool to simplify the development of interactive virtual reality environments.
+A "Collaborative Virtual Environment Creation Tool" to simplify the development of interactive virtual reality environments.

 **Reference:**
 None